kserve/website/docs/admin/kubernetes_deployment.md

 # Kubernetes Deployment Installation Guide
 KServe supports `RawDeployment` mode to enable `InferenceService` deployment with Kubernetes resources [`Deployment`](https://kubernetes.io/docs/concepts/workloads/controllers/deployment), [`Service`](https://kubernetes.io/docs/concepts/services-networking/service), [`Ingress`](https://kubernetes.io/docs/concepts/services-networking/ingress) and [`Horizontal Pod Autoscaler`](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale).
 Comparing to serverless deployment it unlocks Knative limitations such as mounting multiple volumes, on the other hand `Scale down and from Zero` is not supported in `RawDeployment` mode.

+** Starting with Kserve vx.xx release `InferenceGraph` as well supports `RawDeployment` mode See release notes

 Kubernetes 1.22 is the minimally required version and please check the following recommended Istio versions for the corresponding
 Kubernetes version.